 With more than half a billion infections and over 6.5 million deaths worldwide and rising (Worldmeters, 2022), the coronavirus (COVID-19) pandemic has proved to be a major and ongoing stressor.
 Several studies have shown a significant increase in psychological distress in the general population when compared to pre-pandemic levels (e.g., Gloster et al., 2020; Murphy et al., 2020; Serafini et al., 2020; Xiong et al., 2020), and that these increases in psychological distress are likely to stem from COVID-related factors (e.g., fear of contracting the virus; e.g., Fitzpatrick et al., 2020) but also social factors such as isolation (IASC, 2020; Lee et al., 2020; Palgi et al., 2020; Wang et al., 2020).

 Self-isolation due to governmental measures (e.g., school/work closures, travel bans), had a significant impact on mental health (Lee et al., 2020; Hossain et al., 2020; Smith & Lim, 2020; Wang et al., 2020; Wong et al., 2020) and has been particularly taxing to those with pre-existing mental health conditions (Murphy et al., 2020).
-Self-isolation has also impacted social support in all its three facets of received social support (e.g., ‘being able to receive help from others’), perceived social support (e.g., ‘experiencing connection with others’), and social embeddedness (e.g., ‘perceiving belonging to a community’) (Kaniasty, 2020), with severe impairment felt due to physical distancing measures (e.g., inability to meet face-to-face, prohibitions on social gatherings).
+Self-isolation has also impacted social support in all its three facets of: 1) received social support (e.g., ‘being able to receive help from others’), 2) perceived social support (e.g., ‘experiencing connection with others’), and 3) social embeddedness (e.g., ‘perceiving belonging to a community’) (Kaniasty, 2020),.
 Social support has been a significant protective factor and predictor of better mental health outcomes in previous natural disasters settings (McGuire et al., 2018; Sasaki et al., 2019; Shang et al., 2019).

 Compassion is a process that has permeated the literature regarding the ability to engage in social support, social connection and caring behaviours (for self and others) and is likely to be influential in the development of caring behaviours during the COVID pandemic.
 Studies of compassion and social connection during the pandemic have indeed shown these to be protective factors against mental health (Matos et al., 2021d, 2022b).
 The conceptualisation and definition of compassion researched and measured in this study derives from Compassion Focused Therapy (CFT) which is a Buddhist informed (Dalai Lama, (1995) evolutionary and biopsychosocial approach (Gilbert, 2014).
-This approach indicates how the evolution of caring behaviour, primarily but not only parent-infant caring, created the motivation and appropriate psychophysiological infrastructures to detect and be sensitive to the needs and suffering of another (e.g., infant) and then act to alleviate distress and address needs.
-This definition highlights the stimulus-response algorithm of compassion motivation of 1) being prepared and willing to engage with (stimuli) indicators of distress and need (e.g., signals of distress such as crying), rather than ignore or avoid them, and 2) responding in appropriate (wise) ways to alleviate distress and address need (Gilbert, 2019).
-Di Bello et al. (2021) have shown that our capacities to engage and be sensitive to distress stimulate different psychophysiological processes to those of working out what to do and doing it.
+This approach indicates how the evolution of caring behaviour, primarily but not only parent-infant caring, created the motivation and appropriate psychophysiological infrastructures to detect and be sensitive to the needs and suffering of another (e.g., infant) and then to act to alleviate distress and address needs.
+This definition highlights the stimulus-response algorithm of compassion motivation of: 1) being prepared and willing to engage with (stimuli) indicators of distress and need (e.g., signals of distress such as crying), rather than ignore or avoid them, and 2) responding in appropriate (wise) ways to alleviate distress and address need (Gilbert, 2019).
+Our capacities to engage and be sensitive to distress stimulate different psychophysiological processes to those of working out what to do and doing it (Di Bello et al. 2021).
 Hence, there are very clear physiological effects of behaving compassionately which impact on coping with challenges such as the COVID-19 pandemic.
 Reviews and meta-analyses of compassion-based interventions (such as CFT) demonstrate that interventions that help people become more empathic and sensitive to suffering and take an interest in being helpful, mitigates mental health difficulties and improves wellbeing across both clinical and non-clinical populations (Basran et al., 2022; Craig et al., 2021; Kirby et al., 2017; Leaviss & Uttley, 2015).